QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 ```
 The deploying process will be printed on the console log.

 ## Check Status of Clusters

+If everything goes correctly, you can see the success message from deployer console log.

-You can monitor the status of a cluster with the [stats tool](../../../cmd/stats).
+You can also monitor the status of a cluster with the [stats tool](../../../cmd/stats).

 For detailed information, you need to enter the Docker container on the target hosts and check logs:
 ```bash
 docker exec -it bjqkc /bin/bash
 ```
-If everything goes correctly, you will see from `$GOPATH/src/github.com/QuarkChain/goquarkchain/cmd/cluster/master.log` that
-cluster start successfully, and from shard logs such as `S0.log` in the same folder that 12,000 accounts loaded automatically for each shard.
+You can find master.log and shard logs such as `S0.log` from `$GOPATH/src/github.com/QuarkChain/goquarkchain/cmd/cluster`.

-You can also see "Adding p2p peer" and "peer connected" from the master.log of bootstrap cluster if p2p works correctly.

 Try the following command to see if mining works:
 ```bash
 curl -X POST -H 'content-type: application/json' --data '{"jsonrpc":"2.0","method":"setMining","params":[true],"id":0}' http://127.0.0.1:38491